 “Anybody who gives you a belief system is your enemy because the belief system becomes the barrier for your eyes; you cannot see the truth.” — Bhagwan Shree Rajneesh, Osho

-We have identified four sources that program the optical delusion of consciousness to which Einstine refers.
-And, we’ve given some tactics and ideas about how to handle them.
-We know it’s possible to overcome the groupthink programming that causes these kinds of distortions.
-Everyone has the responsibility within their scope of influence to help those who are under the control of an unhealthy worldview.
+We have identified four sources that program these delusions of consciousness to which Einstine refers.
+And we’ve given some tactics and ideas about how to handle them.
+We know it’s possible to overcome the groupthink programming that causes these distortions.
+Everyone is responsible within their scope of influence to help those under the control of an unhealthy worldview.

 We welcome your feedback and comments on the subject.
 So, please don’t hesitate to join the conversation by contacting us.
 Send your ideas for further research articles.

-If you like to get free stuff you should register as a user on our site.
+If you want free stuff, you should register as a user on our site.